AICC/CMI-5_Spec_Current/cmi5_runtime.md

 </table>
 <BR/>
 <BR/>

+<a name="Object"></a>
+##9.4 Object
+The Object in a CMI-5 defined statement represents the AU.
+An Object must be present as specified in this section in all statements with CMI-5 defined verbs.

+<a name="objectType"></a>
+###9.4.1 objectType
+The objectType property of an Object in statements with a CMI-5 verb must be set to "activity".

+<a name="Object_ID"></a>
+###9.4.2 Object ID
+The value of the Object's ID property for a given AU must match the AU ID defined in the URL launch line and the course structure.

-<a name="activity_types"></a>
+<a name="Definition"></a>
-##9.2 Activity Types
+###9.4.3 Definition

-The Activity Type contained in the course structure, as defined in section 4.1.4.1 of the xAPI specification, shall be included in the "Launched" statement sent from the LMS to the LRS.
+The object's definition will have the Activity Type contained in the course structure, as defined in section 4.1.4.1 of the XAPI specification, shall be included in the "Launched" statement sent from the LMS to the LRS.
 This Activity Type describes the general category of the AU and should be one of the following:

  * http://www.aicc.org/cmi5/activitytypes/assessment